-Europe on shoestring budget seems like mission impossible but with a little bit of smart planning, 4 months Solo Budget Travel in Europe is completely doable.
-And, that’s exactly what I am aiming to achieve with my upcoming 4 months solo travel in Offbeat Europe.
+Europe on a shoestring budget seems like mission impossible but with a little bit of smart planning, 4 months of Solo Budget Travel in Europe is completely doable.
+And, that’s exactly what I am aiming to achieve with my upcoming 4 months of solo travel in Offbeat Europe.
 A solo trip across Europe – mainly Central, Southern, Western, and Eastern Europe.
-Here is what I am planning to do in the upcoming 4 months Solo Budget Travel in Europe:
+Here is what I am planning to do in the upcoming 4 months of Solo Budget Travel in Europe:

 1. Slow travel is soulful travel

 When you travel with a super tight deadline you are forced to do the touristy stuff and there is nothing wrong with that.
 However, I am over that phase.
 Now my travel goals have changed.
-I no more travel to tick mark destinations or fulfill bucket lists.
-I travel with a purpose – explore and promote offbeat places through sustainable tourism practices.
+I no more travel to tick mark destinations or fulfil bucket lists.
+I travel with a purpose – to explore and promote offbeat places through sustainable tourism practices.
 The fun lies in being a local than being a foreigner.
 That is when you become a part of the social fabric and connect with the soul of a place.

 2. TBEX Conference in Ostrava

-I am invited as a guest speaker at TBEX Ostrava, Czech Republic where I’ll be sharing my experience of working in the emerging markets and how to pitch successfully.
+I am invited as a guest speaker at TBEX Ostrava, Czech Republic where I’ll be sharing my experience of working in emerging markets and how to pitch successfully.
 Since I’ll be in the region, it makes sense to explore the neighbouring countries instead of planning separate trips.

 3. Best time to explore Europe

-July to October are the best months to explore Europe as the days are long, the weather is pleasant, people are in the upbeat mood and lots of festivals are held during these months.
+July to October are the best months to explore Europe as the days are long, the weather is pleasant, people are in an upbeat mood and lots of festivals are held during these months.